-Pertussis Vaccine, Acellular (per-TUS-iss VAX-een, a-SELL-yoo-lar), Reduced Diphtheria Toxoid (ree-DOOST dif-THEER-ee-a TOX-oyd), Tetanus Toxoid (TET-n-us TOX-oyd)
+Pertussis Vaccine, Acellular (per-TUS-iss VAX-een, a-SELL-yoo-lar), Reduced Diphtheria Toxoid (ree-DOOST dif-THEER-ee-a TOX-oyd), Tetanus Toxoid (TET-a-nus TOX-oyd)

 Protects against infections caused by tetanus (lockjaw), diphtheria, or pertussis (whooping cough).
-This is a booster vaccine given to patients who are at least 10 years old.
+This is a booster vaccine.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 You should not receive this vaccine if you have had an allergic reaction to the separate or combined tetanus, diphtheria, or pertussis vaccine.
 You should not receive this vaccine if you have had seizures, mental changes, or any other serious reaction within 7 days after you received a pertussis vaccine.

 - A nurse or other trained health professional will give you this medicine.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.

 - You may receive other vaccines at the same time as this one, but in a different body area.
 You should receive patient instructions for all of the vaccines.
 Talk to your doctor or nurse if you have questions.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.